Vice President, Global Talent Acquisition

 The changes, experts say, have little to do with reduced hiring needs or the tight labor market.
 Instead, they’re meant to help contend with the deluge of AI-generated résumés firms are receiving.
 “There are a lot more people applying for open positions, which gives companies an opportunity to raise their hiring bar,” says Jason Burt, vice president of global talent acquisition at Korn Ferry.

-But some expert worry this might not be the best way to winnow down the talent pool.
+But some experts worry this might not be the best way to winnow down the talent pool.
 Paul Fogel, sector leader of professional search for Korn Ferry’s Software practice, says AI platforms people use for résumés will simply mimic the new credentials listed in the posting.
 “Raising requirements isn’t going to stop people from using AI to apply for jobs,” he says.
 In fact, despite 89% of leaders in the survey saying AI will make their hiring process more efficient, many experts say it could inadvertently screen out the best candidates.
 “Companies may make it more complicated to find the right people,” says David Vied, global sector leader for the Medical Devices and Diagnostics practice at Korn Ferry.

 Certainly, firms know the current job hiring system is seriously flawed, with too many candidates and filtering systems that are less than ideal.
 The average job posting now draws about 250 résumés, with some prime positions getting thousands within a few days.
 At the same time, applicants have gotten savvier about loading their résumés with keywords and language designed to get past AI-powered filtering systems.
 According to the survey, application volume is up 31% so far this year.
 This has allowed companies to raise qualifications “to home in on specific skills,” says Wayne Mealey, vice president of client services at Korn Ferry.
 It’s the inverse of what happened during the post-COVID boom, when firms decreased requirements to widen talent pools.